Bulk Email Marketing Services

 Some providers, for example MailChimp and SendInBlue, allow connecting the same user to multiple accounts, which offers a convenience of not logging in/out of client accounts.
 However, when you manage multiple brands this way you can’t share creative assets (e.g. email templates, image library) and you can’t automatically leverage volume discounts based on combined usage, they way you would be able to do with a platform like BigMailer.

-Many providers, for example SendGrid and MailGun, refer to custom tracking (email link) domain as white labeling because using a custom tracking domain for links in the emails makes the ESP in use less identifiable to the email recipient.
+Many providers, for example SendGrid and MailGun, refer to custom tracking (links in the email) domain as white labeling because using a custom tracking domain for links in the emails makes the ESP in use less identifiable to the email recipient.
 Typically, if the custom domain is configured, the unsubscribe page is also hosted on the custom domain as well.

 - Email marketing platforms are becoming all-in-one marketing platforms with a large ecosystems that combine landing pages and widgets, social and ads integration, and messaging services.
 Platforms like Mailchimp and Hubspot have been leading this trend for a while now.

 - Messaging expands outside email into SMS, chat, web notifications, and post cards.